Can Babies Develop Colic At 5 Months?

 There are several possible causes of colic at 5 months, including teething, changes in diet, or an intolerance to certain foods.

-Read Also When Do Babies Develop Reproductive Organs: A Comprehensive Guide
+Read Also Do Formula Fed Babies Develop Slower?

 4. How can parents help their baby with colic at 5 months?